BunnyeNyash/alx_travel_app_0x02/alx_travel_app/README.md

 - `GET /api/bookings/<id>/`: Retrieve a booking
 - `PUT /api/bookings/<id>/`: Update a booking
 - `DELETE /api/bookings/<id>/`: Delete a booking

+**Payments:**
+- `POST /api/payments/initiate/`: Initiates a payment for a booking and returns a checkout URL
+- `GET /api/payments/verify/`: Verifies payment status using the transaction ID and updates the Payment model

+### Payment Workflow
+- User creates a booking.
+- User initiates payment via the `/api/payments/` initiate/ endpoint.
+- User is redirected to Chapa's payment page using the provided checkout URL.
+- After payment, Chapa redirects to the callback URL, and the `/api/payments/verify/` endpoint updates the payment status.
+- On successful payment, a confirmation email is sent via Celery.

 ### Swagger Documentation
 Access the API documentation at http://127.0.0.1:8000/swagger/.